KPro1982/CreateKonfig/README.md

 # Using the Data Store in Your Code

-The data class is defined and instantiated in MissionBase:  `ref YourDataClassName<ref TestData> yourInstanceName`
+The data store instance is defined and instantiated in MissionBase:  `ref YourDataClassName<ref TestData> yourInstanceName`

 ## TestData
 `TestData` is a placeholder class in the template.
 You must replace it with a data class that you create (and rename appropriately) to suit your needs.
 Your data store